-The Student Associations Council (“Fachschaftenkonferenz” (FSK)”) consists of all delegates from all of the TU’s Students' Association and meets on a roughly monthly basis at one of the Student Association offices to discuss current topics affecting one or more departments and pick up tips from the others present.
-Its objective is improving communications among the Students' Association and exchanging information.
+The Student Representative Conference (“Fachschaftenkonferenz” (FSK)”) consists of all delegates from all of the TU’s Departmental Students` Representative Committee and meets on a roughly monthly basis at one of the Departmental Students` Representative Committee offices to discuss current topics affecting one or more departments and pick up tips from the others present.
+Its objective is improving communications among the Departmental Students` Representative Committee and exchanging information.

 The TU-Darmstadt’s Student Parliament (“Studierenden-Parliament” (StuPa)) is the student body’s highest organ on campus and consists of 31 representatives elected at the end of every spring semester.
-Among other things, it is responsible for electing and recalling members of the General Students` Committee and managing the student body’s budget, and holds monthly meetings during the lecture periods of every semester.
+Among other things, it is responsible for electing and recalling members of the Students' Union (Executive Committee) and managing the student body’s budget, and holds monthly meetings during the lecture periods of every semester.

-The General Students' Committee (“Allgemeine Studierendenausschuss” (AStA)) is effectively the executive branch of the TU’s student self-administration.
-Members of the General Students' Committee (representatives) are elected by the Student Parliament at the start of every semester.
-According to § 96 of the “Hessisches Hochschulgesetz,” the tasks of the General Students' Committee are:
+The Students' Union (Executive Committee) (“Allgemeine Studierendenausschuss” (AStA)) is effectively the executive branch of the TU’s student self-administration.
+AStA student advisor are elected by the Student Parliament at the start of every semester.
+According to § 96 of the “Hessisches Hochschulgesetz,” the tasks of the Students' Union (Executive Committee) are:

 - representing students’ interests,